jiko/cyborgmanifesto/index.md

 <p>Microelectronics mediates the translations of labour into robotics and
 word processing, sex into genetic engineering and reproductive technologies, and mind into artificial intelligence and decision procedures.
-The new biotechnologies concern more than human reproducdon.
-Biology as a powerful engineering science for redesigning materials and processes has revolutionary implications for industry, perhaps most obvious today in areas of fermentadon, agriculture, and energy.
-Communicadons sciences and biology are construcdons of natural-technical objects of knowledge in which the difference between machine and organism is thoroughly blurred; mind, body, and tool are on very intimate terms.
+The new biotechnologies concern more than human reproduction.
+Biology as a powerful engineering science for redesigning materials and processes has revolutionary implications for industry, perhaps most obvious today in areas of fermentation, agriculture, and energy.
+Communications sciences and biology are construcdons of natural-technical objects of knowledge in which the difference between machine and organism is thoroughly blurred; mind, body, and tool are on very intimate terms.
 The 'multinational' material organization of the production and reproduction